Chart Color Schemes

 Airport West features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 65.7% of all households, including 28.7% that are couples with children, 23.7% that are couples without children, and 11.9% that are single parent families.
-Non-family households make up the remaining 34.3%, with lone person households at 31.4% and group households comprising 2.8% of the total.
-The median household size is 2.3 people, which is smaller than the Greater Melbourne average of 2.6.
+Family households comprise 65.7 percent of all households, including 28.7 percent couples with children, 23.7 percent couples without children, and 11.9 percent single parent families.
+Non-family households account for the remaining 34.3 percent, with lone person households at 31.4 percent and group households comprising 2.8 percent of the total.
+The median household size is 2.3 people, smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households